Privacy in Speech Technology: Introduction

 To the author's knowledge, this is the widest tutorial overview of privacy in speech technology.
-Recent works in the field, however, include a technical overview~\cite{ nautsch2019preserving}, as well as a popular-science review~\cite{backstrom2020privacy} of this area, and several doctoral theses have their respective summaries, \changed{e.g.~\cite{Nelus2022,das2021thesis,zarazaga2022thesis,pathak2012privacy,williams2022learning,portelo2015privacy}}.
+Recent works in the field, however, include a technical overview~\cite{ nautsch2019preserving}, a survey on privacy issues with voice assistants~\cite{acosta2022survey}, as well as a popular-science review~\cite{backstrom2020privacy} of this area, and several doctoral theses have their respective summaries, {e.g.~\cite{Nelus2022,das2021thesis,zarazaga2022thesis,pathak2012privacy,williams2022learning,portelo2015privacy,vestman2020phd,nespoli2025phd}}.
 Privacy has been extensively discussed in other areas of science, such as the neighboring field of natural language processing~\cite{mahendran2021privacy}, in statistical theory of privacy~\cite{cummings2023challenges}, in social sciences~\cite{petronio2002boundaries} and psychology~\cite{Derlega1977PrivacyAS}.
-There is even an excellent and thorough meta-study of all areas of science that discuss privacy~\cite{van2018handbook}.
+There is even an excellent and thorough meta-study of all areas of science that discuss privacy~\cite{van2018handbook}. {Central contributions of this work include \begin{enumerate*} \item structuring and collecting information, research results, and vocabulary into a unified format, \item proposing a framework for analysis of attack vectors (see \cref{fig:allthreats}), and \item an introduction to the psychological aspects of privacy that is not often discussed in engineering-oriented publications (see \cref{sec:psycho}). \end{enumerate*} }